Obermeyer Kenai ReviewAugust 20, 2018

 Value & Style

-At first glance some testers thought that the Kenai jacket was more on par with cheaper winter coats from other companies that are frequently found in department stores rather than dedicated ski shops.
-However, upon further inspection the jacket is loaded with features and uses quality materials.
-With all of that said, the general look and style of the Kenai jacket really doesn’t present as your typical “hard core” alpinist type jacket, but rather a piece specifically designed for the weekend warrior.
+At first glance, some testers thought that the Kenai jacket was more on par with cheaper winter coats from other companies that are frequently found in department stores rather than dedicated ski shops.
+However, upon further inspection, the jacket is loaded with features and uses quality materials.
+With all of that said, the general look and style of the Kenai jacket lack the traditional “hardcore” alpinist jacket styling.
+Rather, it looks like a jacket specifically designed for the weekend warrior.
 This, combined with the $399 price tag made some testers wonder what the target market really was for the piece, knowing that those looking to spend that kind of cash on a jacket will typically be hunting for a more technical piece of winter outerwear.